GrammaticalFramework/gf-contrib/framenet/README.md

 A FrameNet-based API to GF Resource Grammar Library
 ===================================================

-Version 0.9.4
+Version 0.9.5

 Introduction
 ------------

 The aim of this project is to make existing FrameNet-based lexical resources computationally accessible for multilingual natural language generation via a shared semantico-syntactic grammar API.

 We provide a currently bilingual but potentially multilingual FrameNet-based grammar library implemented in [Grammatical Framework](http://www.grammaticalframework.org/), based on its Resource Grammar Library (RGL).
-The API of the library represents a shared set of automatically extracted semantico-syntactic valence patterns from ~66,800 annotated sentences in [Berkeley FrameNet](https://framenet.icsi.berkeley.edu/) (BFN 1.5) and ~4,100 annotated sentences in [Swedish FrameNet](http://spraakbanken.gu.se/eng/swefn) (SweFN, a snapshot taken in February 2014).
-The concise set of 714 patterns covers 421 BFN frames, and ~69% of sentences in BFN and SweFN evoking the shared frames.
+The API of the library represents a shared set of automatically extracted semantico-syntactic valence patterns from ~68,700 annotated sentences in [Berkeley FrameNet](https://framenet.icsi.berkeley.edu/) (BFN 1.5) and ~3,700 annotated sentences in [Swedish FrameNet](http://spraakbanken.gu.se/eng/swefn) (SweFN, a snapshot taken in February 2014).
+The concise set of 720 patterns covers 422 shared BFN frames and ~70% of sentences evoking the shared frames in both BFN and SweFN.

 As a side result, a unified method for comparing semantic and syntactic valence patterns across framenets is provided.